TonyM1958/FoxESS-Cloud/README.md

 ## Charge Needed

-Uses forecast PV yield data to work out if battery charging from grid is required to deliver the expected consumption for tomorrow.
+Uses forecast PV yield for tomorrow to work out if charging from grid is needed tonight to deliver the expected consumption for tomorrow.
 If charging is needed, the charge times are configured.
 If charging is not needed, the charge times are cleared.
+The results are sent to the inverter.

 ```
 f.charge_needed(forecast, annual_consumption, contingency, charge_power, start_at, end_by, force_charge, run_after, efficiency)
 ```

-All the parameters for charge_needed() are optional:
+All the parameters are optional:
 +  forecast: the kWh expected tomorrow.
 By default, forecast data is loaded from solcast.com.au
 +  annual_consumption: the kWh consumption each year, delivered via the inverter.
 Default is your average consumption of the last 7 days
 +  contingency: adds charge to allow for variations in consumption and reduction in battery residual prior to charging.
 1.0 is no variation.
 Default is 1.25 (+25%)